30 Movies That Shaped The Millennial Generation

 Donnie Darko (Jake Gyllenhaal) sleepwalks outside one night and meets Frank, a man in a rabbit costume, who tells him the world is going to end in 28 days.
 Donnie wakes up to find that while he was sleepwalking, a jet engine crashed into his room.
 This initiates a series of strange events, as Donnie tries to figure out how he can stop the end of the world.

 "Donnie Darko" has a special staying power in its fans' memories because depth and surrealism aren't qualities that usually turn up in supposed teen thrillers.
-When we see a "teen" film with a mature rating, we expect profanity, sex, and violence — all of which appear in "Donnie Darko" to some extent — but we don't usually think of this degree of twisty, experimental thoughtfulness
+When we see a "teen" film with a mature rating, we expect profanity, love scenes, and violence — all of which appear in "Donnie Darko" to some extent — but we don't usually think of this degree of twisty, experimental thoughtfulness

 Kids in 2001 may have tuned in looking for the next "American Pie," but instead they got a skull-faced rabbit warning a young Jake Gyllenhaal that the world is going to end.
 They got a tangled, sophisticated look at fate, generational divides, sacrifice, and the nature of time.
 That kind of thing leaves a mark, and it left a lot of young cinephiles hunting for more films that delivered this same kind of mysterious kick.